ramxnnn/Fullstack-HTTP5222/Assignment1/README.md

 - **Express**: A web application framework for Node.js to build web applications.
 - **Pug**: A template engine for rendering HTML views.
 - **MongoDB**: A NoSQL database for data storage and retrieval.
-- **CSS**: For styling the application and making it visually appealing.
+- **CSS**: Styled with Bootstrap for a visually appealing and responsive design.

 ## Prerequisites